khanshoaib3/minecraft-access/docs/setup/basic.md

 1. The `Client` tab is selected by default, don't change it.
 2. The first combo box is for selecting the game version you want to install, please refer to the current game version that is supported by this mod on the [releases page](https://github.com/khanshoaib3/minecraft-access/releases) (under the `Mod Version Compatibility` section), and change the combo box to select that game version.
 3. Next is a checkbox for showing game snapshot versions, just ignore it.
-4. The second combo box is for selecting the Fabric loader version, the latest version is selected by default and you should also not touch this either.
+4. The second combo box is for selecting the Fabric loader version, the latest version is selected by default, you should also not touch this either.
 5. Then there is an input field for specifying the installation location, the installer will recognize the correct folder automatically if you have been following this guide correctly, for example `C:\Users\username\AppData\Roaming\.minecraft`, that's where we want it to install so no need to change this either.
    Copy this path to somewhere like the Notepad for further usage when installing mod files.